 Skip to main content Go to Site Map

-Your Welcome Guide
+Architecture Welcome Guide

 Welcome to BA (Hons) Architecture

 This welcome pack is designed to give you an idea of what to expect during the first weeks of your course.
 Please take the time to read it carefully and take particular note of the pre-course preparation.
-We hope that you will enjoy a happy and productive time with us, and we look forward to meeting you in October.
+We hope that you'll enjoy a happy and productive time with us, and we look forward to meeting you in October.

 A message from your Course Leader